 During his education, Dr. Jacobs conducted research on the excimer laser at the IBM Thomas J. Watson Research Center, which is the laboratory credited with developing the excimer and femtosecond laser technology used in laser refractive eye surgery.
 He holds several patents on excimer laser procedures.

 Dr. Jacobs has been in private practice in Denver since 2001.
-5280 Magazine named him one of Denver’s “Top Docs” in Ophthalmology in each of the eight consecutive years 2006-2013.
+5280 Magazine named him one of Denver’s “Top Docs” in Ophthalmology in every year 2006-2013, and again 2015-2018.
 He is Specialty Board Certified and is a Diplomate of the American Board of Ophthalmology.
 Dr. Jacobs also serves as a Clinical Instructor on the faculty of the Transitional Internship Program at HealthONE-Presbyterian/St. Luke’s Medical Center.

 Dr. Jacobs lives in Arapahoe County with his wife, Victoria, and their four children.
 In addition to his professional life, he enjoys spending time with family, supporting his children’s educations, bicycling, reading, and serving his local Council of the Knights of Columbus.

 Amy Kelmenson, M.D.